 What is Immortelle?

-Immortelle (Helichrysum spp.), also known as everlasting flower or curry plant, belongs to the Asteraceae family.
-Its name derives from the Greek words “helios” (sun) and “chrysos” (gold), reflecting the plant’s sun-loving nature and golden blooms.
-Helichrysum species vary widely from low-growing ground covers to taller shrubs.
+Immortelle, also known as everlasting flower or curry plant, belongs to the Asteraceae family.
+Its name comes from the Greek words “helios” (sun) and “chrysos” (gold), which reflects the fact that it loves the sun and has golden flowers.
+Helichrysum species range from tall shrubs to ground cover.

 Choosing the Right Variety